Fructose, also known as fruit sugar, is a popular sweetener used in snacks and soft drinks.

 The takeaway: Fructose is like alcohol to your liver: highly toxic if you consume too much.

-The vast difference in what the body does with fructose vs. the other types of sugars is the main point here.
+Fructose should be largely avoided by most people, especially if you’re overweight.
 Since your body treats excess fructose like a fat, metabolizing it in the liver and creating fat, bad things happen.
 Getting fatter is only part of the story.
 For an in-depth analysis of how bad having a fatty liver really is, the Harvard School of Public Health published a great summary (6).